CHR-onicles/TicTacToe/README.md

 <p>Oh and I added a splash screen because why not XD</p>

 ## INFO
-- This program uses file handling, the original game board is copied into a temporary text file which is modified as you play and deleted when the game is over.
+- This program uses file-handling, the original game board is copied into a temporary text file which is modified as you play and deleted when the game is over.
 - The numbers on the board serve as placeholders and their locations are extracted and saved to memory to be used when the user points to that location.